4ir-wick/Bandwagon/README.md

 Contributions are marked by comments with my name (Eric Stevens) encapsulating them.

 Should be tested on a local host or actual host
-Still viewable without a host
+Still viewable without a host by opening the html files
 Link to a hosted version (only exists for a short time after this commit)
 http://ec2-3-83-148-214.compute-1.amazonaws.com/login.html